Daingerfield State Park: History

 Private landowners deeded the property to the State of Texas in 1935 and planning for the park began.
 Company 2891 of the Civilian Conservation Corps (CCC) began work on the park in 1935 and built the dam and the lake.
 Company 1801 replaced Company 2891 in 1938 and completed the park, which opened the same year.
 The CCC also replanted the forest which was decimated by the early timber industry in the state.

 The Texas Parks and Wildlife Department closed the park for a year in 2011 for a major remodel.
 Improvements included three new campground restrooms and an upgrade to full hookup campsites for the Big Pine, Dogwood and Mountain View camping areas.

 Nature

 Animals

 Daingerfield State Park is home to a variety of animals.
 Fish in the lake include largemouth bass, crappie, perch, channel and blue catfish, and chain pickerel.
-Mammals such as armadillos, white-tailed deer, beaver or rabbits can also be found in the park.
-Birds include pileated woodpeckers, yellow-bellied sapsuckers barn swallows, purple martin, Canada geese and painted buntings.
-There are also many different reptile species such as the red-eared slider.
+Rainbow trout are occasionally stocked.
+Mammals such as white-tailed deer, Mexican long-nosed armadillo, common raccoon, American beaver eastern gray squirrel and swamp rabbit are found in the park.
+Bird species include pileated woodpecker, yellow-bellied sapsucker red-shouldered hawk, barn swallows, purple martin, Canada geese and painted buntings.
+There are also many different reptile species such as the red-eared slider and green anole.

-Flora
+Plants

 Daingerfield State Park is located in the piney Woods of East Texas with loblolly and shortleaf pine being the dominant species.
-Purple wisteria, honeysuckle, white dogwoods and redbuds are also in the park.
+Oak trees native to the park include southern red oak, white oak, cherrybark oak, post oak, blackjack oak willow oak, and water oak.
+American sweetgum, red maple, Chinese wisteria, Japanese honeysuckle, flowering dogwood and eastern redbud are also in the park.
+Little bluestem can be found in patches.